 - Wash all fresh fruits and vegetables with cool tap water immediately before use.

 - Clean produce before peeling to prevent dirt and bacteria from passing from the knife onto the fruit or vegetable.
 Gently rub produce while holding under plain running water; no soap is needed.
 Scrub firm produce, such as melons or cucumbers, with a clean produce brush.

 - Cut away any damaged or bruised areas before preparing or eating.
 Remove and discard outer leaves of lettuce.

 - Dry produce with a clean cloth or paper towel to further reduce bacteria that may be present.

 - Use two separate cutting boards to avoid cross-contamination, use one for raw meats and the other for fruits and vegetables.
 Color-coded cutting boards can help you remember which is which.

-- Cook raw sprouts (alfalfa, clover, etc.); it significantly reduces the risk of illness.
+- Cook raw sprouts (such as alfalfa, bean and clover) to reduce the risk of foodborne illness.

 Download: Summer Produce Tip Sheet